 Apple’s Human Interface Design Guidelines are excellent to achieve consistency across the platform; still, there are some rules to be broken if the conditions are right.
 There are some apps that can completely redefine the traditional user experience – like Twitter, Instagram, or Flipboard.
 For this reason, don’t be shy away from thinking outside the box.
 Do you know What is Design Thinking? or How to Design thinking helps in Designing an iOS app?
 Design thinking is a framework that solves problems and is ideal for dealing with undefined or unknown issues.
 This makes it very effective in dealing with the multifaceted problems facing the increasingly complex organizations of today.
 Design thinking can be used in large and small enterprises.

 While designing across iPhone and iPad, always begin with the screen that is larger and after that scale down, simplifying as you go.
 Mostly, while the basic concepts remain the same, you to rethink some elements of the UI and make the most of the landscape and portrait modes for incorporating different functions or views, for example.
-If you simply scale the same interface down most of the times, it will not work; therefore take the time for considering the best
+If you simply scale the same interface down most of the times, it will not work; therefore take the time for considering the best approach.

 While developing real-time performance apps – like games – it’s even more important making key elements of the interface large enough on the screen for enabling users to choose them easily and quickly.
 Find a power user during your testing phase with large hands, in particular: this is the most effective way of finding out if any elements are very small, or extraneous to requirements.